 Eliminate the waste: Quit paying large sums of money for things that are rarely used–expensive toys that sit in the corner, things for hobbies that you never took up, 4 Wheel Drive SUV’s a thousand miles from the nearest snowstorm.
 Don’t spend lots of money on brand-new “hip” cell phones, when you can get free phones T-Mobile, ATT, and Verizon offer when starting a new contract.
 Stop “investing” in wasteful items and get rid of those that you have and convert them into cash.

 Decrease your debt: Collectively, we keep adding to our debt load month after month.
 At the same time, our saving rate is generally headed downward.
 With a super-strong (and growing) economy, you may be able to hold on to such a position for a while, but should the economy stagnate–or crash–you can quickly lose your footing.
 Start the process by putting the reins on spending that increases your debt load, both on necessary items (like food and shelter) and those that are not necessities (like “toys”).
 See some tips on saving money on specific items and getting control of your purchases.
 Then, with the aid of a family budget, begin to designate a specific amount monthly toward reducing the debt–not paying the monthly minimums but adding enough to make a concerted effort at debt reduction.
 Many families also take advantage of Home Equity Loans, where they can consolidate their debt into a lower monthly payment (and generally a lower interest rate) so that they can concentrate on debt reduction.
-A good source to consolidate your bills is Quicken Loans‘ free home loan service.
-Complete 1 form, get up to 4 offers.
-You can get up to 4 offers from lenders, all competing for your business.
-Click here for more information.

 Start a program of saving instead of spending: Not only do you have the benefit of eliminating waste (and the availability of money from the elimination) you can begin to focus on long term goals instead of short term spending.
 If you are not already involved in an investment program (or if you are not devoting enough to it), get started now.